Gertie Huddleston: Career

-Karen Brown became Huddleston's art dealer in 1993.
+Huddleston especially enjoyed painting flowers, an inspiration she felt both through the mission and the bush, and gardens are a recurring theme in her paintings.
+The mission gardens where she worked in her youth grew many flowers for service or funerary purposes, and the bush where she spent time with her family as a child taught her the meanings and uses of local flora.
+She painted local wildflowers, bush fruits, cut flowers, flowers form her imagination, and flowers that she had previously embroidered using Semco transfer patterns, such as waratahs and roses.
+Additionally, her painted flowers also often served as indicators of the season her paintings were set in.
+Huddleston uses gardens not only to represent her memories of the mission gardens, but sometimes represents some sections of the bush as ordered gardens as well.
+This mixture of Christianity and Aboriginal spaces are common in Huddleston's paintings, as she views both the gardens and the bush to be God-made and not contradictory of each other.

+Although Huddleston never made traditional objects, but they sometimes appear in her paintings.
+In 1994-1995, she created a number of paintings that focused on decorated objects and tools, absent of her usual landscape elements.
+These objects include boomerangs, coolamons, and the pandanus baskets and mats that her mother used to make.

+Karen Brown became Huddleston's art dealer in 1993 following an invitation from Huddleston to visit Ngukurr to see the artwork by her and her sisters.
+Brown requested that the Joshua sisters paint for the Karen Brown Gallery in Parap, and she represented the Joshua sisters collectively until 2001.
 Brown organised a show at the Shades of Ochre Gallery on the Esplanade and followed by three more shows in 1995, 1996, and 1997 at the Rebecca Hossack Gallery in London.
 In 1997 her work was included in the Ngundungunya: Art For Everyone show at the National Gallery of Victoria, putting her career in the national spotlight.
 In 2000, she went on to exhibit her work at the Adelaide Biennial of Australian Art: Beyond the Pale at the Art Gallery of South Australia.

 Her work Different Landscapes around Ngukurr was selected for the 14th National Aboriginal and Torres Strait Islander Art Award in 1997, and her work Garden of Eden II would win the General Painting Prize at the 1999 National Aboriginal & Torres Strait Islander Art Awards (NATSIAA).